Gavince/LLM-Synthetic-Data/README.md

-# Real-time updated, Fine-grained LLM-Synthetic-Data(Updating!)
+# A Life Fine-grained LLM-Synthetic-Data(Updated to ICML 2025!)

 <div align="center">